 This resulting state of increased balance is analogous to whole brain thinking.

-A great deal of the scientific literature has shown that the right hemisphere appears to have an advantage in performing spatial task.
+A great deal of scientific literature has shown that the right hemisphere appears to have an advantage in performing spatial tasks.
 For example, Gazzaniga and LeDoux have observed that a right-handed split-brain patient was better at drawing a cube with the right hand (controlled by the left hemisphere) than the left hand (controlled by the right hemisphere) when tested before the operation.

-However, when tested after the operation, the patient was more proficient with the left hand (right hemisphere) than the right hand (left hemisphere) at drawing the cube.
+However, when tested after the operation, the patient was more proficient with the left hand (right hemisphere) than the right hand (left hemisphere) drawing the cube.
 Results such as these suggest that the right hemisphere has an advantage concerning spatial tasks.

 Breaking a task into its components

-Here, Buzan suggests that, when you are drawing a face for example, you actually break it down into its elements and analyze each element in order to gain the correct perspective.
-For instance, he points out that the eyes are one-eye width apart and one-eye-width from the side of the face.
+Here, Buzan suggests that, when you are drawing a face, for example, you actually break it down into its elements and analyze each element in order to gain the correct perspective.
+For instance, he points out that the eyes are one-eye width apart and one eye width from the side of the face.

 Recall that Bever and Chiarello had found that musicians analyzed a piece of music using predominantly a left-hemisphere step-by-step style, while non-musicians analyzed a piece of music using predominantly a right-hemisphere holistic or global style.

-It appears that, by using this analytical style in order to draw a face, Buzan is involving processing from both hemispheres, resulting in a more whole brain balanced participation.
+It appears that, by using this analytical style in order to draw a face, Buzan is involving processing from both hemispheres, resulting in a more whole brain-balanced participation.